acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 <br>

 * So that request gets sent to the switch which is a layer 2 device,
-    * Notice the destination is FFFF.FFFF.FFFF which is known as a broadcast and is a layer 2 frame, that gets sent to the switch which is again a layer 2 device and that requests then basically floods the device or ports requesting that ip address.
+    * Notice the destination is FFFF.FFFF.FFFF which is known as a broadcast and is a layer 2 frame, so broadcast frame, that gets sent to the switch which is again a layer 2 device and that requests then basically floods the device or ports requesting that ip address.
 * When looking at the PDU or Protocol Data Unit, we see that Target MAC Address is 0000.0000.0000 and the Target IP Address is 10.1.1.100.
-* The broadcast floods the layer 2 device in other words the switch and when looking at the Router which has an IP of (10.1.2.254/24) and Server 2 (10.1.1.101) both drop the packet.
+* The broadcast frame floods the layer 2 device in other words the switch and when looking at the Router which has an IP of (10.1.2.254/24) and Server 2 (10.1.1.101) both drop the packet.
     * Whereas Server 1 will reply back.
-* When looking at Server 1 The inbound PDU shows the broadcast packet FFFF.FFFF.FFFF from the client pc, though the outbound PDU now shows the is from the server with said MAC address replying to the client PC.
+* When looking at Server 1 The inbound PDU shows the broadcast packet FFFF.FFFF.FFFF from the client pc, though the outbound PDU now shows the reply from the server with said MAC address replying to the client PC.
     * That then gets sent back to the switch and from the switch back to the client pc.
 The client pc now knows the mac address of the server.

-## TCP Packet or 3 way hand shake
+## TCP Protocol or 3 way hand shake
-* After the ARP Request has been made, it then sends out a TCP packet.
+* After the ARP Request has been made, it then sends out a TCP protocol.
 * In TCP before any communication takes place, they do what is called a 3 way handshake as seen below

 <br>